-- History of the present condition(s) and past medical history that is relevant to the beneficiary's mobility needs in the home - Symptoms that limit ambulation - Diagnoses that are responsible for these symptoms - Medications or other treatment for these symptoms - Progression of ambulation difficulty over time - Other diagnoses that may relate to ambulatory problems - How far the patient can walk without stopping and with what assistive device, such as a cane or walker - Pace of ambulation - History of falls, including frequency, circumstances leading to falls, and why a walker isn't sufficient - What ambulatory assistance (cane, walker, wheelchair) is currently used and why it isn't sufficient - What has changed to now require use of a power wheelchair - Ability to use a manual wheelchair - Description of the home setting and the ability to perform activities of daily living in the home - Physical examination that is relevant to the patient's mobility needs - Weight and height
+- History of the present condition(s) and past medical history relevant to the beneficiary's mobility needs. - Symptoms that limit ambulation.

+- Diagnoses responsible for symptoms.

+- Medications or other treatment for symptoms.

+- Progression of ambulation difficulty over time.

+- Other diagnoses that may relate to ambulatory problems.

+- How far the patient can walk without stopping and with what assistive device, such as a cane or walker.

+- Pace of ambulation.

+- History of falls, including frequency, circumstances leading to falls and why a walker is not sufficient.

+- Ambulatory assistance (cane, walker, wheelchair) currently used and why it is not sufficient.

+- What has changed to now require use of a power wheelchair.

+- Ability to use a manual wheelchair.

+- Description of the environment and the ability to perform activities of daily living in the space.

+- Physical examination relevant to the patient's mobility needs.

+- Weight and height.

-- Cardiopulmonary examination
+- Cardiopulmonary examination.

-- Musculoskeletal examination
+- Musculoskeletal examination:

-- o Arm and leg strength and range of motion
+- Arm and leg strength and range of motion.

-- Neurological examination
+- Neurological examination:

-- o Gait
+- Gait.

-- o Balance and coordination
+- Balance and coordination.

-If the beneficiary is capable of walking, the report must include documented observation of ambulation (with use of a cane or walker, if appropriate)
+If the beneficiary is capable of walking, the report must include documented observation of ambulation (with use of a cane or walker, if appropriate).